SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 Review the pricing of each service before subscribing.

-## What This Guide Covers
+#### 1.1 d) What This Guide Covers

 The remaining sections walk through the end-to-end setup:

-- **[Data Repositories](#data-repositories)** — pick a supported data repository (e.g., Object Store, Microsoft SharePoint, or SAP Build Work Zone) and upload your documents to it.
+- **[Data Repositories](#2-data-repositories)** — pick a supported data repository (e.g., Object Store, Microsoft SharePoint, or SAP Build Work Zone) and upload your documents to it.
-- **[AI Core Document Grounding](#ai-core-document-grounding)** — provision SAP AI Core with the `extended` plan, then create a pipeline that ingests, chunks, embeds, and indexes the documents.
+- **[AI Core Document Grounding](#3-ai-core-document-grounding)** — provision SAP AI Core with the `extended` plan, then create a pipeline that ingests, chunks, embeds, and indexes the documents.
-- **[Connection to SAP Joule for Consultants](#connection-to-sap-joule-for-consultants)** — configure a Destination Service instance, then enable Custom Knowledge Grounding in the SAP Joule for Consultants Console and connect it to the pipeline.
+- **[Connection to SAP Joule for Consultants](#4-connection-to-sap-joule-for-consultants)** — configure a Destination Service instance, then enable Custom Knowledge Grounding in the SAP Joule for Consultants Console and connect it to the pipeline.
-- **[Testing](#testing)** — verify the setup by asking SAP Joule for Consultants a question whose answer is only available in your uploaded documents.
+- **[Testing](#5-testing)** — verify the setup by asking SAP Joule for Consultants a question whose answer is only available in your uploaded documents.

 > **Note:** Depending on what is already in place — an existing AI Core Document Grounding pipeline, ready-to-use data repository credentials, or neither — you may be able to skip directly to a later section.
-The next section, [Where to Start](#where-to-start), opens with a decision tree for choosing the right entry point and then covers data repository choice and subaccount layout.
+The next section, [Recommendations](#12-recommendations), opens with a decision tree for choosing the right entry point and then covers data repository choice and subaccount layout.

+### 1.2 Recommendations

-## Where to Start
+#### 1.2 a) Where to Start

 Not every reader has to work through every section of this guide.
 Use the decision tree below to pick the entry point that matches what you already have in place:

-- **An AI Core Document Grounding pipeline is already provisioned** (resource group, generic secret, and a pipeline reporting `FINISHED` against the data repository you intend to use) → skip ahead to the [Connection to SAP Joule for Consultants](#connection-to-sap-joule-for-consultants) section, starting with [Configure the Destination Service](#configure-the-destination-service).
+- **An AI Core Document Grounding pipeline is already provisioned** (resource group, generic secret, and a pipeline reporting `FINISHED` against the data repository you intend to use) → skip ahead to the [Connection to SAP Joule for Consultants](#4-connection-to-sap-joule-for-consultants) section, starting with [Destination Service setup](#41-destination-service-setup).
 Configure the Destination Service against the existing pipeline and enable Custom Knowledge Grounding in the SAP Joule for Consultants Console.
-- **The data repository credentials are already available** (e.g., a SharePoint site with the Entra app registered, an S3 bucket, or a Work Zone tenant with Document Grounding enabled) and you have run an AI Core Document Grounding setup before → skip the [Data Repositories](#data-repositories) section and start with the [AI Core Document Grounding](#ai-core-document-grounding) section.
+- **The data repository credentials are already available** (e.g., a SharePoint site with the Entra app registered, an S3 bucket, or a Work Zone tenant with Document Grounding enabled) and you have run an AI Core Document Grounding setup before → skip the [Data Repositories](#2-data-repositories) section and start with the [AI Core Document Grounding](#3-ai-core-document-grounding) section.
-- **Neither of the above applies** → start at the [Data Repositories](#data-repositories) section with [Object Store](#object-store), as described below.
+- **Neither of the above applies** → start at the [Data Repositories](#2-data-repositories) section with [Object Store](#22-object-store), as described below.
 It is the fastest path to a working setup and the one the rest of this guide uses as the running example.

-### Start with Object Store
+#### 1.2 b) Start with Object Store

 Custom Knowledge Grounding can read from any of the [supported data repositories](https://help.sap.com/docs/sap-ai-core/generative-ai/grounding-035c455a5a424697b60f4a24b6d791fe#data-repositories).
 For the **initial setup**, Object Store is the recommended choice: